 Workgroups become a cohesive team when they learn to appreciate differences.

-This cohesion helps the group to meet goal objectives in an efficient way.
+This cohesion helps the group to team charter objectives in an efficient way.

-Healthy teams foster creativity – a critical component to a thriving organization.
+Healthy teams foster creativity – a critical component of a thriving organization.

 What Is A Team Sponsor?

 A team sponsor is a person who provides the team with the goal and the resources needed to accomplish that goal.
 Projects require funding and FTE manpower.